 Toronto Nature Stewards

 TNS a group of volunteers, citizens, and scientists dedicated to “protecting, regenerating, and celebrating” the Toronto Ravine System and natural spaces.
 Activities include litter pickup, removal of garlic mustard, dog-strangling vine, Japanese knotweed, burdock, monitoring and more.
-If you or someone you know wants to lend a hand in helping nature in Toronto, please review the option to Become a Steward, join the email list or send a message using the Contact Us form.
+If you or someone you know wants to lend a hand in helping nature in Toronto, please review the option to Become a Steward, or send a message using the Contact Us form.

 Resource list: Easy to Identify Winter Plants